thealfredsecure/secode/README.md

 - Extending Scanning functionalities within the tool to:
     1. Web Technologies like HTML, CSS, Js and PHP
     2. App Development languages like Java and Kotlin
-- GitHub Actions workflows Integration
+- GitHub Actions workflows Integration.

 # Contributions
 We love contributions!
-For more information on contributing, see the file [here](CONTRIBUTING.md)
+For more information on contributing, please see the file [here](CONTRIBUTING.md).

 # License
 Secode is released under the GNU GPL license version 2 or later (GPL-2.0+).
-See the [LICENSE](LICENSE) file for license information.
+Please see [this](LICENSE) file for license information.